Pokrom

 Pokrom is situated in the Akuapem South District of the Eastern Region of Ghana, approximately 60 kilometers north of Accra.

 According to historical records, Pokrom was first founded by Nana Kofi Po, a prominent leader in the area.

 Guan migration and settlement

-The Akuapem, an ancient ethnic group from the Sahel region of West Africa, migrated to the Akuapem hills and established several as Pokrom Nsabasettlements, including the family of Agona Nsabaa krom.
+The Akuapem, an ancient ethnic group from the Sahel region of West Africa, migrated to the Akuapem hills and established several as Pokrom Nsaba settlements, including the family of Agona Nsabaa krom.
 The Guan people played a significant role in shaping the history and culture of the region.

 The area is also connected to the Aburi people, who have a rich cultural heritage in the region.
 The Aburi people are part of the Agona Clan and the Aduana Abrade Division of the Akuapem Traditional Area as Adonten hene stool have a complex history of migration and settlement in the area.

 Cultural significance

 The history of Pokrom and its connections to the Agona Nsabaa, Guan, and Aburi people highlight the rich cultural diversity and complexity of the region.
 Understanding this history is essential for appreciating the cultural heritage and traditions of the area.